Brajk19/SofaScore-Symfony-Project/README.md

   6. Run `composer install`
   7. Run `apt-get update` and `apt-get install php7.4-gd`
   8. Stop docker container "sofascore-symfony-project" in Docker Dekstop application and then repeat step 4.
+  9. Connect your IDE with database (port: 8892, username: root, password: root, name: sofascore), [example](https://i.imgur.com/MMuMFdj.png)
-  9. Run `php bin/console doctrine:schema:update --dump-sql` and copy all SQL queries to your PostgreSQL manager/IDE (e.g. DataGrip)
+  10. Run `php bin/console doctrine:schema:update --dump-sql` and copy all SQL queries to your PostgreSQL IDE (e.g. DataGrip)
-  10. Run `php bin/console init:database` and you are all set.
+  11. Run `php bin/console init:database` and you are all set.

 #### Next commands are not necessary but are very useful: